 Pacific Residence is UBC’s latest residence project, which will help us meet the significant demand for on-campus student housing at UBC’s Vancouver campus.

-In addition to 1,000 new beds for students, Pacific (set to open in 2021) will include new academic and social spaces to support community and connectivity outside of the classroom.
+In addition to 1,000 new beds for students, Pacific (set to open in 2021 and 2022) will include new academic and social spaces to support community and connectivity outside of the classroom.
 This residence will further enhance the vibrance and vitality of this northeast area of campus, which—with the recent completion of the AMS Nest, UBC Life Building, Aquatic Centre, bus exchange, and Exchange Residence—is fast becoming a dynamic urban hub.

-Applying to live in Gage or Exchange?
+Applying to live in Gage, Exchange or Pacific?

 The construction site is located on the south side of Walter Gage residence (along Student Union Boulevard), on the east side of Walter Gage residence (along Wesbrook Mall), and on the northeast corner of Wesbrook Mall and Walter Gage Road.